 Peer-to-Peer is a learning program for people with a serious mental illness who wish to establish and maintain wellness and recovery.
-Ten two-hour units are taught by peer mentors who are personally experienced at living well with mental illness.
+Eight two-hour units are taught by peer mentors who are personally experienced at living well with mental illness.

 Participants come away from the course with a binder of hand-out materials; an advance directive; a relapse prevention plan; mindfulness exercises to help focus and calm thinking; and survival skills for working with providers and the general public.

 NAMI Connection is a recovery support group program for adults living with mental illness.

 NAMI Connection groups offer a casual and relaxed approach to sharing the challenges and successes of coping with mental illness.
 All groups are confidential – participants can share as much or as little personal information as they wish.